ilanschnell/ironpkg/README.txt

 The Enstaller (version 4) project is a managing and install tool for egg-based Python distributions.

-Enstaller consists of the sub-packages enstaller and egginst:
+Enstaller consists of the sub-packages enstaller (package managing tool) and egginst (package (un)install tool).
+We find the clean separation into these two tasks, each of which having a well-defined scope, extremely useful.

 enstaller: